 - Click OK.

-- Close the Outlook 2013 and re-open normally using the icon on desktop or from start-menu.
+- Close the Outlook 2013 and re-open normally using the icon on the desktop or from the Start menu.

-Or even your Outlook 2013 doesn’t opens in Safe mode, you need to create a new profile.
+Or even your Outlook 2013 doesn’t open in Safe mode; you need to create a new profile.
 To create a new profile in Outlook 2013, check the steps given at this link.

-If you have SonicWall VPN or any other VPN software installed, either uninstall them or remove the application from startup of windows and then restart your computer.
-If VPN softwares are the culprit, disabling their automatic startup or uninstalling them should resolve the issue.
+If you have SonicWall VPN or any other VPN software installed, either uninstall them or remove the application from the startup of windows and then restart your computer.
+If VPN software is the culprit, disabling their automatic startup or uninstalling them should resolve the issue.

 If you work in a corporate where uninstalling a VPN service is not allowed and opening the Outlook 2013 in safe mode works fine for you, that means add-ins from VPN software are creating the trouble for you.
 So, try to run either of the following commands in Run command box:

 If Outlook works fine after running the first command, let it be or try 2nd command.
 Any of the ones should work for you.
 But upon running 2nd command, it would take a while before Outlook may open successfully.

 Solution 6 (For Windows 7 and 8 users)